• Skip to main content

 Jump to Recipe

-Okra soup (African okro soup) is made with okra vegetables cooked in a delicious mixture of palm oil, shrimps, goat meat, fish, and African spices and simmered to perfection!
+Okra soup (African okro soup) is made with okra vegetables cooked in a delicious mixture of palm oil, shrimp, goat meat, fish, and African spices and simmered to perfection!

-• Okra: For this recipe, I use about 25 pieces of okra pods which came to about 4 cups chopped.
-It doesn't have to be exact; you can eyeball the okra and approximate the amount.
-But remember, the more the okra, the thicker the soup.
+• Okra: For this recipe, I used about 25 pieces of okra pods, which came to about 4 cups chopped.
+The amount doesn't have to be exact; you can eyeball the okra and approximate the amount.
+But remember the more okra, the thicker the soup.

 • Proteins: You can use any combination of meat or fish to cook this, but the cooking time will vary.
 I used goat meat, smoked catfish, Iru (fermented African locust bean), and fresh shrimp.
 The more proteins you add, the more filling it is, and the chunkier the soup.
 I actually prefer it this way, but it's up to you.

-• Red Palm Oil: This is the best for African traditional soups, but you can use olive oil if that’s only what you have.
-The flavor will not be exactly the same but you will still have a tasty okro soup dish.
+• Red Palm Oil: This is the best for traditional African soups, but you can use olive oil if that’s what you have.
+The flavor will not be exactly the same, but you will still have a tasty okro soup dish.

-• Other vegetables: The traditional Nigerian okro soup is not cooked with bell peppers, but I added it because I think it gives more texture and flavor, especially if you're eating it alone as a meal like I do.
+• Other vegetables: The traditional Nigerian okro soup is not cooked with bell peppers, but I added it because I think it gives more texture and flavor.

 • Spices: I used bouillon, ground crayfish, cayenne pepper, and salt.